Analytics

 In what circumstances does this guide apply?

-1. You are using AppsFlyer
+1. You are using AppsFlyer.

-2. You are having a website that guides users to your app
+2. You are having a website that guides users to your app.

-3. You are using UTM or custom parameter tracking for your campaigns
+3. You are using UTM or custom parameter tracking for your campaigns.

 What exactly is AppsFlyer’s Smart Script?

-In other words, it helps reduce the blind spot of your organic installs from your web campaign by implementing Smart Script which prompts users to download your app when they visit your website.
+In other words, it helps reduce the blind spot of your organic installs from your web campaign by implementing AppsFlyer’s Smart Script which prompts users to download your app when they visit your website.

-What’s the point of having Smart Script tracking when we already have Deep Link/OneLink with proper in-app event tracking?
+What’s the point of having AppsFlyer’s Smart Script tracking when we already have Deep Link/OneLink with proper in-app event tracking?

 Let’s say you’re setting the OneLink template to direct users to the specific content within your app, or to the App Store or Play Store if they haven’t installed the app yet.
 You then add this OneLink URL to the CTA buttons on your website so that when users click the buttons, they behave according to the settings in the OneLink template.

 There is a high chance that the traffic source information will be lost when doing this because those parameters will not pass through, and users who install the app will be attributed to AppsFlyer as direct (or “organic”) traffics.
 Therefore, you will need a bridge to close the gap of users moving between the web and the app.
-That’s where Smart Script comes into play 🙂
+That’s where AppsFlyer’s Smart Script comes into play 🙂

-The guide! (in form of an example)
+The AppsFlyer’s guide! (with example)

 Say we run SEM campaigns to promote an app, but first, we lead users to our company website (marketyze.io) which contains CTA buttons with a prompt to download.
 In the same campaign, we would also like to track performance, so we use UTM tracking parameters Example of the URL with UTM tracking:

-This kind of URL will be called an “Incoming URL.”
+URL with UTM tracking example from Marketyze.This kind of URL will be called an “Incoming URL.”

 Again, let’s say we would like to see how many people installed this app and took other in-app actions in AppsFlyer’s report after clicking on my SEM campaigns.
 We need to complete the tracking journey by following these 2 steps: